reframejs/reframe/docs/overview.template.md

 Reframe is progressively ejectable.

 This means:
- - You can take control over and customize everything.
+ - You can take control over everything.
+ - You can customize everything.
  - **No lock-in**.
  - You can quickly implement a prototype while staying fully flexible down the road.